 The UK Redefines Payment Service Ecosystem in the Region

-The United Kingdom had an estimated population of 67,886,011 as of the middle of 2020, according to UN data.
 Based on Worldometer elaboration of the latest UN data, the country had a population of 68,083,438 as of January 20, 2021, with 83.2% living in urban areas, mainly in London, Birmingham, and Liverpool.
-The median age of the population was 40.5 years.
-The United Kingdom's online population grew to 62.9 million by the end of 2019 from 62.5 million in 2018, according to the PPRO WECE Report.
+The median age of the UK's population was 40.5 years.
+The online population grew to 62.9 million by the end of 2019 from 62.5 million in 2018, according to the PPRO WECE Report.

 According to data compiled by learnbonds.com, 57.74 million people in the UK had bank accounts in 2019, with a banking rate of 66.65%, based on the country's current population.
 Meanwhile, 65% of the population had debit or credit cards.